- 1What Is a Parvoviral Infection?

 How Can One Prevent Parvovirus Infection?

-There is no vaccine for the prevention of parvovirus infection.
+There is no vaccine to prevent parvovirus infection.
 However, once infected, the person gets lifetime immunity against this disease.
-The chances of getting infected can be reduced by washing hands often, avoiding contact and sharing food and drinks with infected people.
+The chances of getting infected can be reduced by washing hands often, avoiding contact, and sharing food and drinks with infected people.

 Conclusion: